AayushiMohan/Currency-Converter/README.md

 # 💱 Currency Converter Web App

 A simple and interactive **Currency Converter** built using **HTML, CSS, and JavaScript**.
-It allows users to convert currencies in real-time with dynamic flag updates 🌍
+It allows users to convert currencies in real-time with dynamic flag updates.

 ---